Keep up to speed

 Referrals: Consider referring your client to another licensee who is more familiar with the type of transaction or property concerned.

-Investigate: Use other information resources to investigate the transactions or properties you are dealing with, such as municipal records, online resources or the Real Estate Council’s Knowledge Base.
+Investigate: Use other information resources to investigate the transactions or properties you are dealing with, such as municipal records, online resources or the BCFSA’s Knowledge Base.